Twan-Reijinga/CSEP-net-note/README.md

-# CSEP Template Project
+# CSE Project Team 04 - NetNote

-This repository contains the template for the CSE project.
-Please extend this README.md with sufficient instructions that will illustrate for your TA and the course staff how they can run your project.
+This repository contains our note taking application for the CSE project 2024-2025.

-To run the template project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
+To run the project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
 You can then execute

 	mvn clean install